moabu/cluster-mgr/manual_install/README.md

 tar -xvf gluu.gz
 ```

-- Make sure the direcotry structure here is `/opt/gluu-server-3.0.2/`
+- Make sure the directory structure here is `/opt/gluu-server-3.0.2/`

 - For CentOS and RHEL, it is necessary to add your /etc/gluu/keys/gluu-console.pub to ssh into your other Gluu instances, so you can login.